 At Dancing Rabbit Ecovillage (DR), we understand how difficult it can be to live sustainably and responsibly within modern US culture.
 We believe that we can work to build a healthy alternative: a social structure that is both non-exploitative and vibrant.
 As our village grows, we see this ideal take shape more clearly every day: a diverse range of people living ecologically sound lives in a community that truly serves as an example of positive human action within the natural world.

 As you might expect, ecological sustainability is the primary focus of our long-term vision and our daily lives.
 Residents agree to follow ecological covenants and sustainability guidelines.
 We build our homes using alternative techniques such as straw bale and cob, powering them with renewable energy from the Sun and wind.
-Vehicles at DR are owned cooperatively and powered by biodiesel.
+Vehicles at DR are owned cooperatively and powered by electricity and biodiesel.
 Overall, we eat an ever-increasing amount of local, organic, and in-season foods including many home-grown vegetables.

 Diversity is an important element within our human population as well.
 Our village is composed of individuals, families, and an income-sharing community.
 We look forward to having other sub-communities join us and we encourage the development of co-housing and cooperatives.
 To allow for economic diversity and simple living, we keep lease rates and membership dues low and there is no buy-in fee.